gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 **Client:**

-Extracting path params from the route on the client requires that you add a `react-router` `<Route>` in your component.
+Extracting path params from the route on the client requires that you use the `react-router` `<Route>` in your component.

 This can be made simpler by using a HOC: